Fibromyalgia is a chronic condition that’s commonly characterized by chronic widespread pain. Fatigue can also be a major complaint.

 - excitotoxins, such as monosodium glutamate (MSG)

-Try avoiding these foods or food groups and see if your fatigue improves.
+Try avoiding (or limiting) these foods or food groups and see if your fatigue improves.

 4. Create a relaxing bedtime routine